 Identification of a continuous IGHV state

-Interestingly, the IGHV factor inferred by MOFA suggests a continuous IGHV phenotype rather than two discrete states.
-The ordering inferred by the model was consistent with previously documented subgroups, which previously were defined using methylation only (Oakes 2015, Queirós 2014).
+Interestingly, the IGHV factor inferred by MOFA suggests a continuous IGHV phenotype rather than two discrete states. as generally assumed in clinical practice (REF).
+The ordering inferred by the model was consistent with previously documented subgroups (Oakes 2015, Queirós 2014).
 MOFA connects this sub structure to a continuous phenotype of the IGHV status (Fig. 3a), and reveals its global effect across multiple molecular layers.
 As expected, the factor is associated to previously known gene expression markers for IGHV status, and it suggests the existence of novel markers that show a continuous phenotype (Fig. 3b,c) (Vasconcelos 2005, Maloum 2009, Trojani 2012, Morabito 2015, Plesingerova 2017).
 Similarly, the weights on the drug response view highlight drugs whose response is influenced by the IGHV status.
 This includes many kinase inhibitors targeting the B-cell receptor pathway as well as CHK inhibitors (Fig. 3d,e)

 MOFA identifies mis annotated samples and accurately imputes missing values

-As an additional use of the inferred factors, we explored their utility for refining clinical annotations that are based on a single data modality.
+As an additional use of the inferred factors, we explored their utility for refining clinical annotations that are based on a single marker .
 Among the 200 patients, we observed that MOFA predicts the IGHV status for 12 patients that lack mutational data, and it reclassifies the IGHV status of 12 patients (Fig. S10a,b).
 Upon inspection of the underlying molecular data, we observe clear substructure that supports the MOFA inference of this factor (Fig. S10a,b).
 This suggests that the IGHV alone has incomplete penetrance and additionally that clinically relevant subtypes are more accurately defined by combining molecular layer.

 Motivated by this, we more generally assessed the ability of MOFA to leverage larger dataset, that however include samples with incomplete profiles (Fig. SXX).
 Moreover, we tested the ability of MOFA to fill in these missing values.
-Across different patterns of missing information we observed that our model yielded more accurate predictions than commonly used imputation strategies, including imputation by feature-wise mean, SoftImpute (Mazumder 2010) and a k-nearest neighbour method (Troyanskaya 2001) (Fig. S11).
-Taken together, this shows that MOFA allows for inferring factors and filling in missing values from sparse profiling datasets, which could massively reduce experimental costs.
+Across different patterns of missing information (see Methods) we observed that our model yielded more accurate predictions than commonly used imputation strategies, including imputation by feature-wise mean, SoftImpute (Mazumder 2010) and a k-nearest neighbour method (Troyanskaya 2001) (Fig. S11).
+Taken together, this shows that MOFA is robust to incomplete data sets and can fill in missing values from sparse profiling datasets, which could massively reduce experimental costs.

 MOFA reveals previously unknown axes of variation in CLL attributed to oxidative stress